FAQs

 No. At this time I do not require a booking fee to make appointments.

-Yes, either through an in-person consultation, over the phone via text, or email.
+Yes, I can provide a quote through an in-person consultation, phone call, text, or email.

 No.